BIDMCDigitalPsychiatry/LAMP-platform/docs/07-deploy/07-deploying.md

 # Deploying the LAMP Platform

-:::warning
+:::caution
-Although some steps are possible to complete using other methods, please follow these instructions as closely as possible.
+Although some steps are able to completed using other methods, please follow these instructions as closely as possible.
-Deviaion from these deployment recommendations means support from BIDMC will not be possible.
+Deviation from these deployment recommendations means BIDMC staff cannot provide support.
 :::

 **You must have a configured Docker Swarm cluster to continue.**